What Is a Tax Identification (TIN) Number? Everything You Need to Know

 Registering with the appropriate tax authority

-To obtain a tax identification number, individuals and entities must register with the UK's appropriate tax authority, the HMRC.
+To obtain a TIN number, individuals and entities must register with the UK's appropriate tax authority, the HMRC.
 The registration process allows the HMRC to assign a UTR number to the taxpayer and establish their tax record.
 Once registered, individuals and entities are responsible for fulfilling their tax obligations and maintaining accurate records with the HMRC.

 TIN Number Format and Structure